StephanWenninger/GARCH-J-model/README.md

 GARCH models are a tool often  used to model the trajectories of prices on the stock market.
 A plot of the log returns of the OMX shows a time series with jumps, hence we can try to fit our QMLE model to these data points.
+This gives us the following results:

 α₀: Mean = 0.1980424 SD = 0.10462402
 α₁: Mean = 0.1562225 SD = 0.04800268